rahul-gharat/dronahq-docs/docs/self-hosted-deployment/environment-variables.md

 - `repository`: Use in-built 'Local file repository'
 - `aws`: Use AWS S3 as a file storage
+- `azure` Use Azure Storage Container as a file storage

 if unset, 'Local file repository' will be used.